Hydrofluorocarbon: Environmental regulation

 Unlike other greenhouse gases in the Paris Agreement, hydrofluorocarbons are included in other international negotiations.

 In September 2016, the New York Declaration on Forests urged a global reduction in the use of HFCs.
-On 15 October 2016, due to these chemicals' contribution to climate change, negotiators from 197 nations meeting at a summit of the United Nations Environment Programme in Kigali, Rwanda reached a legally-binding accord (the Kigali Amendment) to phase down hydrofluorocarbons (HFCs) in an amendment to the Montreal Protocol.
+On 15 October 2016, due to these chemicals' contribution to climate change, negotiators from 197 nations meeting at a summit of the United Nations Environment Programme in Kigali, Rwanda reached a legally-binding accord (the Kigali Amendment) to phase down HFCs in an amendment to the Montreal Protocol.
 As of February 2020, 16 U.S. states ban or are phasing down HFCs.

-COVID-19 relief legislation, which included a measure that would require chemical manufacturers to phase down the production and use of HFCs, was passed by the United States House of Representatives and United States Senate on December 21, 2020.
+COVID-19 relief legislation, which included a measure that would require chemical manufacturers to phase down the production and use of HFCs, was passed by the United States House of Representatives and United States Senate on 21 December 2020.
 The U.S. Environmental Protection Agency signed a final rule phasing down HFCs on 23 September 2021.
+President Trump has announced a rollback of regulations on super pollutants, specifically targeting potent greenhouse gases used in refrigeration and air conditioning in May 2026.